KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 | Entry | Entry | Entry |
 ````

-Right-aligned and center-aligned columns are reserved for numerical or formatting-specific use cases.
+Right-aligned and center-aligned columns are reserved for numerical or formatting-specific contexts.

 ## Slash Spacing in Table Cells